a-cyborg/Automate_File_Renaming/README.md

 ### Usage
 > $ files -s [sear pattern or word] -n [new_name]

-"-s", "--searching", help = 'search pattern or word'
+"-s", "--searching", help = 'Search pattern or word'
 "-p", "--prefix", help = 'Add specific prefix for all searched files'
 "-n", "--new_name", help = 'New name with digit index suffix'